yuxieHarrison/GSO-Net/README.md

 ## Download

-The dataset is available at:
+The dataset is available from the following sources:

 - **IEEE DataPort:**
   https://ieee-dataport.org/documents/gso-net